OpenMDAO/OpenMDAO1/openmdao/docs/getting-started/index.rst

 Git
 +++
-Git is a very popular and efficient open-source version control system.
+Git is a very popular and efficient open-source version control system that we use for our source code.
 It tracks content such as files and directories.
 OpenMDAO keeps its code on GitHub, the Git website.
-Download Git_ for use to later grab the OpenMDAO repository during installation.
+Download Git_ for later use to grab the OpenMDAO repository during installation.

 .. _Git: http://git-scm.com/download